 If, on the record date, your shares were held in an account at a brokerage firm, bank, dealer, or other similar organization, then you are the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by that organization.
 The organization holding your account is considered the stockholder of record for purposes of voting at the annual meeting.
 As a beneficial owner you have the right to direct your broker or other agent on how to vote the shares in your account.
-As discussed above, if you are a street name stockholder, you are invited to attend and vote your shares at the annual meeting online so long as you register at www.proxydocs.com/AIRG by the Registration Deadline.
-However, since you are not the stockholder of record, you may not vote your shares online at the annual meeting unless you request and obtain a valid proxy from your broker, bank, or other agent.
+As discussed above, if you are a street name stockholder, you are invited to attend and vote your shares at the annual meeting online so long as you register at www.proxydocs.com/AIRG.
+However, since you are not the stockholder of record, you may be required to request and obtain a valid proxy from your broker, bank, or other agent in order to vote your shares online at the meeting, after following all instructions provided after your successful registration.